 > SAT and ACT Critical Reading and Essay Sections

 > SAT Subject Test in Literature and History

 > Advanced Placement (AP) Test in English, History and Government & Politics

-While I usually meet with students in person, remote video conferencing is another way to genuinely connect with students, receive real-time feedback, and accomplish goals.
+While I usually meet with students in person, remote video conferencing (Skype) is another way to genuinely connect with students, receive real-time feedback, and accomplish goals.
 These sessions also make use of different editing software programs which allow individuals to share and revise documents electronically.